catrinholmes/sql_revision/README.md

 <b>Aggregation:</b> <br/>
 SUM, AVG, MIN, MAX, COUNT

-WHERE filters rows before the GROUP BY statement HAVING filters rows after the GROUP BY statement
+WHERE cannot be used if there is a GROUP BY statement.
+In this situation HAVING is used instead.

 <b>Order of Execution</b>